fabianperez/reading-list/README.md

 Kind of.

 If you’re like me, you dislike Safari but love Safari’s Reading List.
-I use Chrome on my desktop and find all kinds of things I want to look at later (usually on my phone), so I built something silly: a small automation workflow that can take whatever page you’re looking at in Chrome, open Safari with that URL, add to Reading List, push a notification, and quit.
+I use Chrome on my desktop and find all kinds of things I want to look at later, but I do most of my reading on my iOS device in mobile Safari.
+This is a small automation workflow that can take whatever page you’re looking at in Chrome, open Safari with that URL, add to Reading List, push a notification, and quit.
+It's silly, but it works.
 I’ve hooked it up to a global system keyboard shortcut (⌘ + Shift + E) so syncing pages to Reading List is easy.

 ### Installation